Layla Miller: Return to present

-Following the disappearance of the Invisible Woman, it is revealed Layla has been living with Dr. Doom in an advisory capacity for a year, awaiting to cross paths with X-Factor while they search for Susan Richards.
+Following the disappearance of the Invisible Woman, it is revealed Layla has been living with Doctor Doom in an advisory capacity for a year, awaiting to cross paths with X-Factor while they search for Susan Richards.

-During the events of Second Coming, Bastion assigns Bolivar Trask and his Mutant Response Division to target and kill every member of X-Factor Investigations.
+During the events of Second Coming, Bastion assigns Bolivar Trask and the Mutant Response Division to kill every member of X-Factor Investigations.
 Arriving at Dublin Airport, Layla and Shatterstar have come to the aid of Theresa Cassidy, who is now going by the codename Banshee.
-During the confrontation, Layla uses technology acquired from Dr. Doom to combat the MRD soldiers and point Monet in the right direction to help turn the tide of the battle.
+During the confrontation, Layla uses technology acquired from Doom to combat the MRD soldiers and point Monet in the right direction to help turn the tide of the battle.

-After Monet's encounter with Baron Mordo, Layla has an almost violent encounter with Monet who doesn't trust her since finding out about her partnership with Dr. Doom.
-After Monet faints from exhaustion, she informs Guido that Wolfsbane has returned and joins the rest of X-Factor on a trip to Las Vegas.

-When Guido receives a fatal shot while protecting J. Jonah Jameson, the doctors pronounce him dead.
-But upon their return to the room, he is seen alive with Layla hiding in the closet, suggesting she resurrected Guido.
-Layla speaks to Guido in the hospital and begins to cry.
-She cryptically tells Guido she'll find a way to get his soul back.
-Madrox has figured out that Layla has brought Guido (Strong Guy) back from death at the cost of his soul.

-Shatterstar and Layla have a cryptic conversation about what happened between them during their time together at Doctor Doom's castle in Latveria.
-Shatterstar asks her if she has ever thought about what happened between them.
-She replies that she has, but she learned not to give in to her impulses, and he should do the same.